panpanini/mutation-testing/PITCHME.md

 - Code coverage, but better

 Note:
 So hopefully from this small demo, you've seen why code coverage alone is not enough.
 Even though we had 100% code coverage, when we mutated our code, we saw that our coverage didn't change, and our tests still passed.
-What this tells us is that our test suite in its current state doesn't check all possible code paths, so changes could sneak into our codebase, and our tests wouldn't warn us about them.
+What this tells us is that our test suite in its current state is missing test cases, so changes could sneak into our codebase, and our tests wouldn't warn us about them.
 Finding these un-checked code paths is what mutation testing is so useful for.

 ---
 ## That's a lot of work you expect us to do there bud